chef/chef-web-docs/chef_master/source/install_chef_automate.rst

    .. important:: The ``install-runner`` command will create a new file called ``job_runner`` in the ``/etc/sudoers.d`` directory to give the runner the appropriate ``sudo`` access.
 If your runner does not have the ``#includedir /etc/sudoers.d`` directive included in its ``/etc/sudoers`` file, you must put that directive in before you run the ``install-runner`` command.

    .. note:: You can optionally download the latest ChefDK from `<https://downloads.chef.io/chefdk/>`_ to specify a local package via ``--installer``.
 Doing so is useful if you are in an air-gapped environment.
 Version 0.15.16 or greater of the ChefDK is required.
 The download location is referred to below as ``OPTIONAL_CHEF_DK_PACKAGE_PATH``.
+This option cannot be used with the ``--chef-dk-version`` as the version of the local package will be used.

    .. code-block:: bash